andraugust/andraugust.github.io/notebook/quara.md

 <h2><center>Quara Insincere Question Classification</center></h2>
 <center><img src="../quara/banner.png"></center>
 <br />
-The Quara Insincere Question Classification challenge provides a dataset of Quara questions with binary labels indicating the insincerity of each question.
-The objective is to make a model that accurately labels sincerity of testing questions.
-This post follows my solution to the challenge.
+The Quara Insincere Question Classification challenge provides a dataset of Quara questions and binary labels indicating whether or not a question is _sincere_.
+The objective is to make a model that accurately labels a set of testing questions.
+This post documents my solution to the challenge.

 ## Data Exploration
-What are some sincere instances?
+What are some sincere questions?
 ```
 00002165364db923c7e6,How did Quebec nationalists see their province as a nation in the 1960s?,0
 000032939017120e6e44,"Do you have an adopted dog, how would you encourage people to adopt and not shop?",0